PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-sys-botbase.md

 2. Copy the contents into the root of your SD card.

 Note that this is sys-botbase 3.
-This is an improved rewrite of the original sys-botbase that has additional features required by CC to achieve maximum performance and stability. sbb3 is largely? backwards compatible with the official sys-botbase (sbb2).
+This is an improved rewrite of the original sys-botbase that has additional features required by CC to achieve maximum performance and stability. sbb3 is backwards compatible with the official sys-botbase (sbb2) aside from the removal of the ACNH features.
 So you should be able to still use all your existing programs that rely on sbb2.

 ### Step 3: Navigate your Switch to where it will accept a new controller.